Damaged crops, cables: Dubai residents seek safe ways to keep squirrels out of homes

 Globally, spot gold was trading at $2,433.74 an ounce, up 0.46 per cent

-Many UAE residents have encountered squirrels in their communities and are asking authorities responsible for public health and environment to help provide them with proper solutions to mitigate incursion of squirrels in their neighbourhoods.
+Many UAE residents have observed a sudden surge of squirrels in their communities and are urging public health and environmental authorities to provide solutions for mitigating the squirrel incursion in their neighbourhoods.

 Squirrels have quickly gone from being seen in public parks to residing in residential areas.
-This has led people to seek a safe way to eliminate them from their properties without causing any harm to the species, as squirrels are known for damaging cables and plants in gardens.
+This has led people to seek a safe way to keep these rodents away from their properties without harming the species, as they have been damaging cables and plants in gardens.

-Kholoud K., an Emirati residing in Dubai's Al Barsha area, has been actively dealing with squirrel-related problems.
-“The squirrels were eating the mangoes, berries, and figs from my trees, which has been quite annoying.”
+Kholoud K, an Emirati residing in Dubai's Al Barsha area, has been actively dealing with squirrel-related problems.
+“The squirrels were eating all the mangoes, berries, and figs from my trees, which has been quite annoying.”

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.